 Pharmaceutical companies worldwide sell drugs, that are isolated from the plant Artemisia annua.
-Wild plants of this species have, however, three disadvantages: they can't grow in the tropical lowlands, they have few leaves, and they have a too low potency to fight strongly against malaria.
-The hybrid "Artemisia annua anamed" , however, is rich in potency, has many leaves, and grows up to 3 m on our fields in Germany, South Africa, Congo-Zaire, Uganda, Kenya, Brazil etc.!
+Wild plants of this species have, however, three disadvantages: they can't grow in the tropical lowlands, they have few leaves, and sometimes they have a too low potency to fight strongly against malaria.
+The special breed "Artemisia annua anamed" is not genetically manipulated.
+It is rich in potency, has many leaves, and grows up to 3 m on our fields in more than 100 countries, e.g. Germany, South Africa, Congo, Uganda, Kenya, Brazil etc.!
 And: everywhere where malaria is prevalent, there is water and therefore the possibility to plant Artemisia annua anamed.
 Further information see under Artemisia.

 Malaria Programme Starterkit

 Order number 409:

 - 5000 seeds of Artemisia annua anamed (A-3).
 They are supplied in an air-tight plastic container with silica gel.

 - materials to aid in taking cuttings.

 - the document “Artemisia annua anamed: Cultivation and uses” in English, French, German, Portuguese or Spanish (please specify the language!).
 This document gives comprehensive information, particularly regarding the treatment of malaria and cancer.